AliahG97/Mongodb/README.md

 - GET: All Users
 - GET: User by Id
 - PUT: Update User
-- DELETE: Delete a User and associated thoughts
+- DELETE: Delete a User

 2. Friends:
 - POST: Add a Friend